 506.11 How Expedited Service Works

-The CAO must conduct a preliminary review of every identifiable application on the day it receives the application to see if the household meets one of the criteria for expedited service.
+The County Assistance Office (CAO) must conduct a preliminary review of every identifiable application on the day it receives the application to see if the household meets one of the criteria for expedited service.

-NOTE: An application for benefits may be any form approved by DHS for SNAP (PA 600 or PA 600 FSO) or a COMPASS online application.
+NOTE: An application for benefits may be any form approved by the Department of Human Services ( DHS) for SNAP: the Pennsylvania Application for Benefits (PA 600) or the Pennsylvania Application for the Supplemental Nutrition Assistance Program (SNAP) (PA 600 FS) or a Commonwealth of Pennsylvania Access to Social Services ( COMPASS) online application.
 If the household submits an application not approved for SNAP or a COMPASS application requesting only Medical Assistance, a second application is required.
 The effective date for expedited SNAP benefits is the date of the second application.

 The CAO may combine the preliminary review and the application pre screening only if both can be completed on the day the CAO gets the application for benefits.